sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-new-aggregators.md

 # New Aggregators

-After ADSBExchange was acquired by a data aggregator, several of the collaborators of this group split off and started their own ADS-B aggretation services based on @wiedehopf's open source software.
+After ADSBExchange was acquired by a data aggregator, several of the collaborators of this group split off and started their own ADS-B aggregation services based on @wiedehopf's open source software.
 Rather than developing a separate container for each of them, we created a `multifeeder` container that can be configured to feed them all.

 `multifeeder` supports:

-- feeding ADS-B data to these aggregators
+* feeding ADS-B data to these aggregators
-- feeding MLAT data to the aggregators
+* feeding MLAT data to the aggregators
-- receiving MLAT results from each of the aggregators
+* receiving MLAT results from each of the aggregators

 The docker image [`ghcr.io/sdr-enthusiasts/docker-multifeeder`](https://github.com/sdr-enthusiasts/docker-multifeeder) contains the required feeder software and all required prerequisites and libraries.
 This needs to run in conjunction with `readsb`, `tar1090`, or another Beast format data provider.